MidHunterX/Expression/README.md

 ## 📜 License

 Expression is licensed under the **GNU Affero GPL v3**, ensuring all modifications and server-hosted versions remain open-source.

+## 🤝 Acknowledgements

+Thanks to:

+- [swww](https://github.com/LGFae/swww) for the awesome wallpaper setter with animated transitions for Wayland
+- [feh](https://github.com/feh/feh), the best image viewer which can also be used as a wallpaper setter for X11

 ## 🙌 Contributing